pedrohasselmann/shapeimager/README.rst

   S.normal_vector(True)

-It pre-loads the DTM and pre-calculates the normal vectors.
+It pre-loads the DTM and pre-calculates the normal vectors for future speed up.

 Chose a date: